 If you’ve been intrigued by the history of the city and are not sure where to start, we’d like to point you to the Liberty Bell Center and Independence Hall.
 Both experiences are free to explore and will tell you about the beginnings of America.
 The Liberty Bell, one of the most iconic symbols of American Independence, is on display at the Liberty Bell Center.
 Independence Hall tells the story of the workings and adoption of both the United States Declaration of Independence and the United States Constitution.

 Are you looking to get into the Philly art scene?
 The Philadelphia Museum of Art offers Pay-What-You-Wish admission (although there are suggestion donation amounts of a few dollars!) for discounted admission into their galleries.
-Every Wednesday night beginning at 5 pm, and on the first Sunday of each month, stop by the Philadelphia Museum of Art for Pay-What-You-Wish admission.
-The Barnes Foundation offers free admission from 10 am to 5 pm on the first Sunday of each month.
+Visit Friday through Monday, with Pay-What-You-Wish hours from 5-8:45pm on Fridays, along with the first Sunday of the month.
+Nearby, The Barnes Foundation offers free admission from 10am to 5pm on the first Sunday of each month!

 With a valid student ID, you can get discounted admission into some museum spaces.
 Wonderspaces, a walk-through interactive gallery experience, offers $20 student tickets with a valid student ID.
 The Penn Museum of Archaeology and Anthropology offers FREE admission on Tuesdays, Wednesdays, Thursdays, and Fridays from 3-5 pm (through May 31, 2021) when you present your college ID at the Welcome Desk!